 The memorial today.
 The Jerusalem Central Bus Station

-is in the background
+is in the background3View comments

 View comments